 Don't forget part of the requirement to earn college credits during ALA NM Girls State and be considered as completing the program is your submission of a Bill/Resolution/Memorial, so please make sure you take the time to complete this task.

 All ALA NM Girls State delegates will be included in the committee review process of all Bills, Resolutions and Memorials.
-Submitted legislation will be assigned a committee based on it's topic.
+Submitted legislation will be assigned a committee based on the topic.
 All delegates will be randomly assigned a committee to review the bills, resolutions and memorials.
 Please note delegates may not be assigned to the committee where their bill/resolution/memorial is assigned.
 During this committee process you will work as a group to review the bill/resolution/memorial for any grammatical/spelling amendments, other suggested amendments, or vote to table a piece of legislation.

 When taking time to consider your topic contacting your State Senator or State Representative in your community would be an excellent resource — you might even get copies of legislation for reference from them.
 Give them a call and let them know you'll be attending ALA NM Girls State and ask that they share their experiences on the legislation they worked on during the recent State Legislative Session.
 Additionally, you can research current State Legislative committees or what Bills/Resolutions/Memorials were considered during the recent legislative session at www.nmlegis.gov/Legislation/Legislation_List.
 Please only use these Bills/Resolutions/Memorials as a guide as the ALA NM Girls State uses a streamlined format to accommodate the condensed time frame of the session.